Many insects belonging to the order the Orthoptera can be readily identified

 In Australia there are over 2,800 species of Orthoptera and over 700 species of locusts and grasshoppers.
 Many species are yet to be scientifically described.

-The following table shows how three main pest species of locusts in Australia are classified.
+The following table shows how three main pest species of locusts in Australia are currently classified.

 |Taxonomic category||Australian plague locust||Migratory locust||Spur-throated locust|